 The War Against Al-Qaeda

-The first post 9/11 campaign, the intervention in Afghanistan, was a major military success, although bin Laden and his top lieutenants managed to slip away.
+The first post–9/11 campaign, the intervention in Afghanistan, was a major military success, although bin Laden and his top lieutenants managed to slip away.
 From a standing start, with no pre-existing military plans, the United States deployed considerable air power, special forces units, and a small ground force more than 7,000 miles away in one of the most inhospitable regions of the world.
-These forces, augmented by up to 20,000 troops from the Afghan opposition Northern Alliance, swiftly defeated the Taliban, routed al-Qaeda, and captured Kabul on November 13, 2001 before the World Trade Center literally had stopped smoldering.
+These forces, augmented by up to 20,000 troops from the Afghan opposition Northern Alliance, swiftly defeated the Taliban, routed al-Qaeda, and captured Kabul on November 13, 2001—before the World Trade Center had stopped smoldering.
 But the extensive reliance on Afghan allies, which enabled the rapid defeat of the Taliban, was a two-edged sword.
-Afghan commanders who were asked to block bin Laden's escape routes from his mountaintop cave complex at Tora Bora, apparently allowed him to escape.
+Afghan commanders who were asked to block bin Laden’s escape routes from his mountaintop cave complex at Tora Bora apparently allowed him to escape.

 In addition to the forces deployed to Afghanistan, the United States and its allies have waged a grinding war of attrition against al-Qaeda elsewhere in the world.
 More than three-quarters of al-Qaeda’s known pre–9/11 leaders have been captured or killed.
 These include: Mohammed Atef, al-Qaeda’s senior field commander, killed in a bombing raid in Afghanistan; Abu Zubaida, Atef’s replacement as field commander, captured in Pakistan; Khalid Sheikh Mohammed, mastermind of the September 11 attacks, captured in Pakistan; Ramzi Binalshibh, a coordinator of the September 11 attacks, captured in Pakistan; Hambali, a top strategist for al-Qaeda’s affiliated group, Jemaah Islamiah, captured in Thailand; and Hamzah al-Rabbiyah al-Masri, a key operational leader killed in Pakistan.
 More than 4,000 suspected al-Qaeda members have been arrested worldwide since September 11, 2001.
 Al-Qaeda cells have been uncovered, dismantled, and disrupted in Europe, the Middle East, Asia, and Africa.
 More than $140 million of its assets have been blocked in over 1,400 bank accounts worldwide.

 Al-Qaeda remains a potent threat to the United States, its allies, and a wide variety of other states.
 But al-Qaeda's leaders increasingly must focus on their own personal security and have less time for plotting mass murder.
 It is more difficult for bin Laden and his lieutenants to recruit new members, train them, communicate with them, or carry out new operations.
 The isolation of al-Qaeda's top leaders, believed to be hidden along the Pakistan-Afghanistan border, has reduced their ability to supervise the network's activities in other regions.
-This has been reflected in an intercepted letter from Ayman al-Zawahiri, bin Laden's second in command, and Abu Musab al-Zarqawi, the leader of al-Qaeda's operations in Iraq.
-Zawahiri chastised Zawahiri in that letter, dated in July 2005, for unleashing indiscriminate violence on Iraqi civilians, whose political support would be important for turning Iraq into a radical Islamic state.
+They often must resort to unsecure low-tech communications such as letters carried by couriers.
+A letter from Ayman al-Zawahiri, bin Laden's second in command, to Abu Musab al-Zarqawi, the leader of al-Qaeda's operations in Iraq, was intercepted last year.
+Zawahiri chastised Zarqawi in that letter, dated in July 2005, for unleashing indiscriminate violence on Iraqi civilians, whose political support would be important for turning Iraq into a radical Islamic state.